DracoAter/jenkins2/README.md

     script/unit_test

-Integration tests are run against a Jenkins server.
-Currently they require an lxd to setup it.
+Integration tests are run against a Jenkins server. urrently they require an lxd to setup it.
 To run integration tests type

     script/integration_test